 Proposify is a proposal-based platform that combines powerful document creation tools, e-signatures, and document analytics.

-It’s a great fit for businesses who rely on customized quotes and proposals as part of their sales process or who want detailed insights into how clients interact with their documents.
+It’s a great fit for businesses that rely on customized quotes and proposals as part of their sales process or who want detailed insights into how clients interact with their documents.

 Compared to other e-signing tools on our list, Proposify tries to strike a balance between offering more than e-signing but not so much that it loses its niche or specialization.